-Within Australia there are many laws which control the way we (as individuals, groups or organisations) act during our daily lives whether at home, at work, on the road or at play.
-We are expected to abide by these laws and if we do not then we may be penalised.
-In a court of law ignorance of those laws is not accepted as an excuse.
+In Australia, many laws control how we (as individuals, groups, or organisations) act during our daily lives, whether at home, at work, on the road or at play.
+We are expected to abide by these laws; if we do not, we may be penalised.
+In a court of law, ignorance of those laws is not accepted as an excuse.

-This applies to the way persons or organisations conduct themselves in the workplace and to this end Governments have enacted or supported laws intended to both prevent injury or illness at the workplace and compensate those who have suffered such injuries or illnesses.
+This applies to how persons or organisations conduct themselves in the workplace.
+To this end, Governments have enacted or supported laws intended to prevent injury or illness at the workplace and compensate those who have suffered such injuries or illnesses.
 The following table provides examples of those laws which affect health and safety.